-A: If you have a sensitive skin, we strongly advice you should ease your way into using tretinoin (or retinoids).
+A: If you have a sensitive skin, we strongly advise you should ease your way into using tretinoin (or retinoids).

 Start-off from a lower concentration 0.025% or 0.05%, you can move up to 0.1% when your skin must have built tolerance to tretinoin (if need be).

-Also to minimize your chances of getting irritation while using tretinoin (or retinoids), we advice you should use the buffer technique.
+Also to minimize your chances of getting irritation while using tretinoin (or retinoids), we advise you should use the Sandwich or buffering technique.
 This is by applying a moisturizer first, before applying tretinoin or making a mix of a small amount of your moisturizer and a pea-size amount of tretinoin in the palm of your hands prior to application.

 This is to reduce the intensity at which tretinoin hits the skin, which will go along way to avoid the occurrence of retinoids irritations.

 Also to belittle your chances of getting irritation while using tretinoin, you can also reduce your days of tretinoin-application or frequency of application.
 That’s to say, instead of applying tretinoin everyday, cut-down to applying it every-other-day (example; apply on Monday night, skip Tuesday night and apply on Wednesday night) or apply every two days.
 (Example; apply tretinoin on Monday night, skip Tuesday and Wednesday, and apply on Thursday).
 Continue with that approach while your skin builds tolerance for tretinoin.

 You can move up to applying every-other-day or everyday when you skin must have been acclimated to tretinoin.

 On the days you’re off tretinoin-treatment, pamper your skin with skin nourishing and hydrating ingredients.